lylybugg/lylybugg/README.md

 - **Link**: [View Project](link-to-your-project)

 #### Project 2: Exploratory Data Analysis Using CDC’s 2021 BRFSS
-- **Description**:
-- The Centers for Disease Control (CDC) conducts an annual Behavioral Risk Factor Surveillance System (BRFSS).
-It is a national survey conducted through random telephone and cellular surveillance.
-The overarching goal is to evaluate risk factors contributing to the leading causes of morbidity and mortality in the population and help guide health policies.
-Data can be found here: https://www.cdc.gov/brfss/annual_data/annual_2021.html

-This was a project completed for a data analysis in R course.
-We were tasked with selecting four variables from this data set: one response variable and the three predictors.
-The four selected variables are: CVDINFR4 (history of heart attack), ADDEPEV3 (history of depression), _STATE (state of residence), and ALCDAY5 (number of days alcohol was consumed in the last 30 days).

-CVDINFR4 will be the outcome variable.
-ADDEPEV3, _STATE, and ALCDAY5 will be the predictor variables.
-I have chosen CVDINFR4 (history of a heart attack) as my background is working as a nurse practitioner in cardiology.
-Though risk factors for cardiovascular disease are well known, I am interested in taking the opportunity to personally conduct data analysis regrading this.
-My overarching question is: what is the relationship between cardiovascular disease and socioeconomic factors such as depression, alcohol consumption, and region.
-To do so I will walk us through an exploratory data analysis and logistic regression modeling.
+- **Description**: This was a project completed for a data analysis in R course.
+We were tasked with selecting four variables from The Centers for Disease Control (CDC)  annual Behavioral Risk Factor Surveillance System (BRFSS).
+My background is working as a nurse practitioner in cardiology.
+Though risk factors for cardiovascular disease are well known, I was interested in taking the opportunity to personally conduct data analysis regrading this.
+My overarching question was: what is the relationship between cardiovascular disease and socioeconomic factors such as depression, alcohol consumption, and region.
+To evaluate this, I will walk us through an exploratory data analysis and logistic regression modeling of specific variables from the BRFSS dataset.
 - **Technologies Used**: R / R Studio with specific emphasis on package tidyverse and use of dplyr.
 - **Link**: [View Project](https://lylybugg.github.io/CDC_BRFSS_project/)